Identifying topological order through unsupervised machine learning: Abstract

 \section{Abstract}

-Machine learning of topological phase transitions has proven to be challenging due to their inherent non-local nature.
-We propose an unsupervised approach based on diffusion maps that learns topological phase transitions from raw data without the need of manual feature engineering.
+The Landau description of phase transitions relies on the identification of a local order parameter that indicates the onset of a symmetry-breaking phase.
+In contrast, topological phase transitions evade this paradigm and, as a result, are harder to identify.
+Recently, machine learning techniques have been shown to be capable of characterizing topological order in the presence of human supervision.
+Here, we propose an unsupervised approach based on diffusion maps that learns topological phase transitions from raw data without the need of manual feature engineering.
 Using bare spin configurations as input, the approach is shown to be capable of classifying samples of the two-dimensional XY model by winding number and capture the Berezinskii-Kosterlitz-Thouless transition.
-We also discuss a connection between the output of diffusion maps and the eigenstates of a quantum-well Hamiltonian.
+We also demonstrate the success of the approach on the Ising gauge theory, another paradigmatic model with topological order.
+In addition, a connection between the output of diffusion maps and the eigenstates of a quantum-well Hamiltonian is derived.
+Topological classification via diffusion maps can therefore enable fully unsupervised studies of exotic phases of matter.